Korean "fast fashion" gains cachet in Asia

 CHAEBOLS TAKING NOTE

-Even units of conservative chaebols, or big business groups such as Samsung Group SAGR.UL's Cheil Industries Inc 001300.KS and LG Fashion Corp (093050.KS), are now shoring up their fast fashion brands and working on improving existing overseas stores' profitability to go toe-to-toe with global brands.
+Even units of conservative chaebols, or big business groups such as Samsung Group 's Cheil Industries Inc and LG Fashion Corp, are now shoring up their fast fashion brands and working on improving existing overseas stores' profitability to go toe-to-toe with global brands.

 But these companies have yet to prove their staying power in Asia and leverage the anecdotal expansion of South Korean chic into actual sales.